Camera phone: Commercialization

 Cameras on cell phones proved popular right from the start, as indicated by the J-Phone in Japan having had more than half of its subscribers using cell phone cameras in two years.
 The world soon followed.
 In 2003, more camera phones were sold worldwide than stand-alone digital cameras largely due to growth in Japan and Korea.
 In 2005, Nokia became the world's most sold digital camera brand.
 In 2006, half of the world's mobile phones had a built-in camera.
 In 2006, Thuraya released the first satellite phone with an integrated camera.
 The Thuraya SG-2520 was manufactured by Korean company APSI and ran Windows CE.
 In 2008, Nokia sold more camera phones than Kodak sold film-based simple cameras, thus becoming the biggest manufacturer of any kind of camera.
 In 2010, the worldwide number of camera phones totaled more than a billion.
 Since 2010, most mobile phones, even the cheapest ones, are being sold with a camera.
 High-end camera phones usually had a relatively good lens and high resolution.

 The Nokia N8 smartphone is the first Nokia smartphone with a 12-megapixel autofocus lens, it features Carl Zeiss optics with xenon flash.
 The label indicates the lens manufacturer, megapixel count, aperture, and autofocus ability.

-Vivo X60 featured the Zeiss co-engineered imaging system.

 Higher resolution camera phones started to appear in the 2010s.
 12-megapixel camera phones have been produced by at least two companies.
 To highlight the capabilities of the Nokia N8 (Big CMOS Sensor) camera, Nokia created a short film, The Commuter, in October 2010.
 The seven-minute film was shot entirely on the phone's 720p camera.
 A 14-megapixel smartphone with 3× optical zoom was announced in late 2010.
 In 2011, the first phones with dual rear cameras were released to the market but failed to gain traction.
 Originally, dual rear cameras were implemented as a way to capture 3D content, which was something that electronics manufacturers were pushing back then.
 Several years later, the release of the iPhone 7 would popularize this concept, but instead using the second lens as a wide angle lens.